Basic Guidelines of Mysore

 (Much of this is stated in relation to teachers in training, but applies to everyone)

-learns trial and error from experimentation on ones self before trying it on a group (re: teacher trainees)
+Learn trial and error; experimenting on one's self before trying it on a group (re: teacher trainees)

-enables the Mysore Teacher to work individually with students, thus giving them more adjustments and more individualized instruction and suggestions
+Enables the Mysore Teacher to work individually with students, thus giving them more adjustments and more individualized instruction / suggestions